EngineerEsraa/esraa.git.io/README.md

  - In 2019 _ 2020
    -participated in alot of projects such as:
       - device help a disabled people communicate or deal with computer using **Speech Recognition and Motion of Head**
-      - incubator protype with special design
+      - incubator prototype with special design
       - ECG and EOG simulator
       - Syring Pump Prototype and etc..